Skip to content

 OrionBelt provides PEP 249 DB-API 2.0 drivers for 8 databases and an Arrow Flight SQL server extension that enables BI tools like DBeaver, Tableau, and Power BI to run OBML queries directly.

-All drivers work against the OrionBelt REST API in single-model mode (MODEL_FILE set).
+All drivers work against the OrionBelt REST API in admin-curated mode (MODEL_FILES=<path>).
 OBML queries are compiled transparently via POST /v1/query/sql — the user writes OBML, the driver returns SQL results.

 Package Overview